 - comparable or better yields and net returns

-- lower spring soil temperatures that reduce and delay seedling emergence
+- lower spring soil temperatures that can reduce and delay seedling emergence

-- limited use of tillage as a weed control tool (increased reliance on Pesticides (herbicides, insecticides or fungicides) used to protect against or reduce the amount of damage caused by weeds, pest insects or plant diseases. for weed control)
+- limited use of tillage as a weed control tool (increased reliance on herbicides for weed control)

 - increased foliar disease from residue-borne inoculum